futuremed-ru/covid/performance-analysis/README.md

 | Abnormal | 2379 | 5167 | 7546 |
 | Total    | 2469 | 5582 | 8051 |

 Specificity drops down significantly (to 0.69333).
 The classifier doesn't seems to be so good now.
-What happend?
+What happened?

 ### "New github" dataset